PKHarsimran/PKHarsimran.github.io/privacy-policy.md

 You can prevent Google Analytics JavaScript from sharing visit activity with Google Analytics by using the [Google Analytics Opt-out Browser Add-on](https://tools.google.com/dlpage/gaoptout).

-### Plausible Analytics

-The Site also uses Plausible Analytics for aggregate page-view, outbound-link, and file-download measurement.
-Plausible is configured as a privacy-focused analytics service and does not use cookies for its standard analytics measurement.
-See [Plausible's Data Policy](https://plausible.io/data-policy) for details.

 ## Cookies and similar technologies

 Cookies are small files stored by your browser.
-The Site or its providers may use them for analytics, security, comments, and advertising measurement.
-Disqus may set additional cookies or identifiers if you choose to load the comments feature.
+The Site or its providers may use them for analytics, security, preferences, and advertising measurement.

 You can block or delete cookies in your browser settings.
-Blocking cookies may affect comments, analytics, or other features.
+Blocking cookies may affect analytics or other features.
 Browser privacy modes do not necessarily prevent providers from receiving technical information such as an IP address and page URL.

-Optional Google Analytics, Google Ads measurement storage, and Plausible measurement are disabled until you select **Allow measurement** in the Site's privacy-choice panel.
+Optional Google Analytics and Google Ads measurement storage are disabled until you select **Allow measurement** in the Site's privacy-choice panel.
 Selecting **Reject optional** keeps those measurement scripts disabled.
 Advertising personalization remains disabled in either case.

 You can revisit your choice at any time by selecting **Cookie settings** in the Site footer.
-Rejecting optional measurement updates the consent signal, removes accessible Google measurement cookies from the Site, and prevents new measurement events from being sent by the Site.
-A page refresh may be required to fully stop a provider script that was already loaded during the current visit.
+Rejecting optional measurement updates the consent signal, removes accessible Google measurement cookies from the Site, prevents new measurement events from being sent by the Site, and reloads the page when necessary to remove an already-loaded measurement script.

 ## Service providers and disclosures